Fuerteventura and Lanzarote: 8-day itinerary

 Our day started early with a drive back to Corralejo to catch a ferry to Playa Blanca at 7:50 a.m.
 Drive straight to Playa de Papagayo (2 euros national park entrance fee) and have a well-deserved picnic on the beach.
 Whenever we set foot on Spanish soil, we stop by the supermarket and buy Jamon Serrano, olive oil, and fresh bread for bocadillios.
 This is a MUST.

-READ THIS POST The ultimate 4 days itinerary in Santorini
+READ THIS POST The perfect 3 days in the Italian Dolomites

 We spent the morning at the beach and took a walk on the coast to Playa Mujeres.
 From here you have an amazing view over the white-washed town of Playa Blanca.